Sabu (wrestler): World Wrestling Entertainment (2005, 2006–2007)

 At ECW One Night Stand, Sabu defeated Rhyno.
 On April 23, 2006, Sabu signed a one-year contract with World Wrestling Entertainment (WWE).
 At ECW One Night Stand on June 11, Sabu faced Rey Mysterio for the World Heavyweight Championship, but the match ended in a no contest after Sabu caught Mysterio in a front facelock and hit him with a DDT which caused both men to crash through a table.
 WWE medical staff rushed to the injured men and declared neither of them could continue, thus Mysterio retained his title.

 On the June 13 premiere of ECW on Sci Fi, Sabu won a 10-man Extreme Battle Royal to earn a match against John Cena at Vengeance.
 Sabu lost to Cena in their "Extreme Lumberjack match" at Vengeance on June 25.
 On July 2, while traveling with fellow ECW wrestler Rob Van Dam, he was arrested and charged with possession of drug paraphernalia and nine Vicodin tablets on U.S. Route 52 in Hanging Rock, Ohio.
+Sources differ on the specific medication involved: contemporaneous local reporting described the pills as Vicodin, while a later retrospective account described them as an anti-estrogen medication not on WWE's banned-substance list, which the outlet cited as the reason Brunk was fined rather than suspended.
+In his memoir, Brunk identified his own pills specifically as nine tablets of testolactone, an anti-estrogen drug, and wrote that Van Dam was separately found with roughly eighteen grams of marijuana and five Vicodin tablets in the same vehicle.
+Brunk wrote that he offered to publicly take sole responsibility for the arrest to protect Van Dam's push at the top of the WWE card, an offer he said Van Dam declined.
 Brunk was fined $1,000 based on the guidelines of WWE's Wellness Policy.
 He pleaded guilty to possession of a controlled substance and the charge of possession of drug paraphernalia was dropped.
 He was given a suspended sentence of 10 days in jail and a $500 fine.